Uncertainty Prediction for Deep Sequential Regression Using Meta Models: Experiments

 Throughout the experiments, the size of each LSTM cell was kept fixed at 32 for the base encoder/decoder, and at 16 for the meta decoder.
 The base sizing has been largely driven by our preliminary study showing it suffices in providing accurate base predictions.

-\subsection{Testing Procedure}
+\paragraph{Testing Procedure}

-With the MITV dataset, we want to simulate a scenario in which given the past 12 hours worth of traffic observations the model is to make a forecast for the next 24 hours.
-This is achieved by spanning a 36-hour window and giving the decoder access to the first 12 hours of ground truth (see Step 2 in Section \ref{Sec:CommonSteps}).
-Note that when recombining the windowed predictions, only the net-forecast 24-hour segments are taken.
-Furthermore, in order to gauge the model behavior in a mismatched scenario, we add testing the MITV models without providing those first 12 hours of observation.
-Loosely speaking, this emulates a ``drift'' condition as the model was trained to rely on the ground truth information but now receives estimates of the same only.
+As mentioned above the SPE9PR dataset has two TEST partitions: one for a matched and one for a drifted condition.
+While the MITV dataset does not provide an explicit source of drift, we induce drift by creating a discrepancy in the modeling procedure between training and test: In the non-drift condition, the DNN's decoder is given access to the past 12 hours worth of traffic observations to make a forecast for the next 24 hours.
+This is achieved by spanning a 36-hour window and feeding the decoder inputs the first 12 hours of ground truth, during training.
+Now to create the drift scenario we test the MITV model without providing those first 12 hours of observations and the model uses their own predictions for that period instead.
+This emulates a ``model drift'' condition in that the model, trained to rely on actual observations, is getting its own noisy predictions.

-No special post-processing is necessary on the SPE9PR predictions, the metrics are averaged over all simulations, timesteps, and output dimensions.

-\subsection{Results with Symmetric Bounds}
+\paragraph{Results with Symmetric Bounds}

-Table \ref{Tab:SymmetricResults} compares the proposed symmetric-bounds systems (JMS, WBMS, BBMS) with the baselines (JMV, DOMS, GARCH).
+Table \ref{Tab:SymmetricResults} compares the proposed symmetric-bounds systems (JMS, WBMS, BBMS) with the baselines (JMV, ENSMB, DOMS, GARCH).
 The relative error of the base predictor is given in the $E_{base}$ column.
-The uncertainty quality is reported in Table \ref{Tab:SymmetricResults} is the average gain in excess-deficit metrics, as defined in Section \ref{Sec:MetricsReported}.
-Columns labeled as $G^*$ contain measurements made at an operating point (OP) determined on the test set itself, while those labeled as $G^{xval}$ use an OP from a held-out (DEV2) set.
-While $G^{xval}$ reflects generalization of the calibration, $G^*$ values are interesting as they reveal the potential of each method.
-Based on a paired permutation test \cite{dwass1957_permutationtest}, all but entries marked with $\dagger$ are mutually significant at $p<0.01$.
+The uncertainty quality reported in Table \ref{Tab:SymmetricResults} is the average gain in excess-deficit metrics, as defined in Section \ref{Sec:MetricsReported}.
+Columns labeled as $G^*$ contain measurements made at an operating point (OP) determined on the test set itself, while those labeled as $G^{x}$ use an OP from a held-out (DEV2) set.
+While $G^{x}$ reflects generalization of the calibration, $G^*$ values are interesting as they reveal the potential of each method.
+Furthermore, in the $\rho$ column we give the correlation metric defined in Section \ref{Sec:CoreMetrics}.
+Based on a paired permutation test \citep{dwass1957_permutationtest} all but entries marked with $\dagger$ are mutually significant at $p<0.01$.